Aleister Crowley: Egypt and The Book of the Law

 In February 1904, Crowley and Rose arrived in Cairo.
 Pretending to be a prince and princess, they rented an apartment in which Crowley set up a temple room and began invoking ancient Egyptian deities, while studying Islamic mysticism and Arabic.
-According to Crowley's later account, Rose regularly became delirious and informed him "they are waiting for you."
-On 18 March, she explained that "they" were the god Horus, and on 20 March proclaimed that "the Equinox of the Gods has come".
+According to Crowley's later account, Rose regularly became delirious and informed him that "they are waiting for you."
+On 18 March, she explained that "they" were the god Horus, and on 20 March she proclaimed that "the Equinox of the Gods has come".
 She led him to a nearby museum, where she showed him a seventh-century BCE mortuary stele known as the Stele of Ankh-ef-en-Khonsu; Crowley thought it important that the exhibit's number was 666, the Number of the Beast in Christian belief, and in later years termed the artefact the "Stele of Revealing".

-According to Crowley's later statements, on 8 April he heard a disembodied voice identifying itself as that of Aiwass, the messenger of Horus, or Hoor-Paar-Kraat.
+According to Crowley's later statements, on 8 April he heard a disembodied voice identifying itself as that of Aiwass, the messenger of Horus (or Hoor-Paar-Kraat).
 Crowley said that he wrote down everything the voice told him over the course of the next three days, and titled it Liber AL vel Legis or The Book of the Law.
 The book proclaimed that humanity was entering a new Aeon, and that Crowley would serve as its prophet.
-It stated that a supreme moral law was to be introduced in this Aeon, "Do what thou wilt shall be the whole of the Law," and that people should learn to live in tune with their Will.
+It stated that a new supreme moral law was to be introduced in this Aeon, "Do what thou wilt shall be the whole of the Law," and that people should learn to live in tune with their True Will.
 This book, and the philosophy that it espoused, became the cornerstone of Thelema.
 Crowley said that at the time he was unsure what to do with The Book of the Law.
-Often resenting it, he said that he ignored the instructions which the text commanded him to perform, which included taking the Stele of Revealing from the museum, fortifying his own island, and translating the book into all the world's languages.
-According to his account, he instead sent typescripts of the work to several occultists he knew, putting the manuscript away and ignoring it.
+Often resenting it, he said that he ignored the instructions which the text commanded him to perform, which included taking the stele from the museum, fortifying his own island, and translating the book into all the world's languages.
+According to his account, he instead sent typescripts of the work to several occultists he knew before putting the manuscript away and ignoring it.